odea-project/qAlgorithms/report/discussion_tests.md

 # Developed Tests

-# Calculations not covered by qAlgorithms
+# Calculations not Covered by qAlgorithms
 // Diesen Abschnitt entfernen / kürzen?
 Ich halte es zwar für sinnvoll,
 // auf die Schritte hinzuweisen, die wir nicht abdecken, bin mir mit der
 // Umsetzung hier aber nicht sicher

-## Preformance criteria - Fourier Transform:
+## Preformance Criteria - Fourier Transform:
 The fourier transform employed in FT-ICR and Orbitrap type mass spectrometers is not something the instrument operator has access to.
-With techniques like phase-constrained deconvolution [@todo paper] being possible,
+With techniques like phase-constrained deconvolution [https://pubs.acs.org/doi/10.1021/acs.analchem.6b03636] being possible, the potential negative influence of processing performed in the instrument should be quantified and given with high granularity.
-Without vendor cooperation, it will not be possible to estimate sensible quality criteria or to implement quality reporting at this stage of the data processing.
+Without vendor cooperation, it will not be possible to estimate sensible quality criteria or to implement means of quality reporting at this stage of the data processing.

-## Performance criteria - File Conversion
+## Performance Criteria - File Conversion
 Due to most instruments providing measurements in proprietary formants, they have to be converted using other software tools before processing.
 At this stage, there is the potential for floating-point imprecision